 Nearly 50 years ago – sometime during the northern summer or autumn of 1971 – Ray Tomlinson sent the first network email.
-He didn’t invent electronic messaging, but he’s the person who came up with the [email protected] convention now used by billions of people every day: it was his idea to use the asperand, the @ symbol, as a separator.
+He didn’t invent electronic messaging, but he’s the person who came up with the name@host convention now used by billions of people every day: it was his idea to use the asperand, the @ symbol, as a separator.

 Tomlinson was a computer scientist working for Bolt, Beranek and Newman (BBN), a company based in Cambridge, Massachusetts, which started out specialising in acoustics – one of its first big jobs was in acoustics consulting for the new United Nations buildings in New York City.

 To aid in its acoustics work, the company invested heavily in computer technology.
 When the US government, through the Department of Defence, launched its Advanced Research Projects Agency (ARPA, formed in 1958 – in 1972 it added ‘Defense’ to its name, becoming DARPA), and then the Advanced Research Projects Agency Network (ARPANET) in the late 1960s, aimed to link computers at research institutions over telephone lines, BBN was brought in as a consultant and contractor.

 Tomlinson was born on 23 April 1941 in Amsterdam, in northern New York state.
 In 1964 he earned a degree in electrical engineering from the prestigious Rensselaer Polytechnic Institute, and in 1965 he received a master’s degree from the Massachusetts Institute of Technology, where he worked with a group developing an analog-digital hybrid speech synthesiser.